Anuragmishraa08/backend-project/README.md

 ## 🛠 Technologies Used

-- Frontend: HTML, CSS, JavaScript / React (if used)
-- Backend: Node.js / Express / Python Flask / PHP (mention what you used)
+- Backend: Node.js / Express  (mention what you used)
-- Database: MongoDB / MySQL / Firebase / JSON file (as per your project)
+- Database: MongoDB / MySQL  / JSON file (as per your project)

 ## 💻 How to Run Locally